haochuan-li/DSI-Text2Image/README.md

   ---
-  2. Cross Modality Attention: Use a different multi-modal interaction method(image-grounded decoder), and it change from DSI's co-training to a two-step training
+  2. Cross Modality Attention: Use a different multi-modal interaction method(image-grounded decoder), and it changes from DSI's co-training to a two-step training
      - Indexing: image-to-text(id)
      - Retrieval: text-to-text(id) same as DSI
        This is done by leverage the encoder-decoder architecture of T5, and use the vit encoder to encode the image, and use the vit encoder embedding to serve as Key-Value pairs for the T5 decoder to generate the text(id)